 Goal Three represents a strengthened commitment to collaborating regionally and across sectors to increase the resiliency of the critical infrastructure and key resources in the NCR.
-This Goal includes a set of initiatives that represent a comprehensive effort to be implemented by the private and public sectors.
+This goal includes a set of initiatives that represent a comprehensive effort to be implemented by the private and public sectors.
 The majority of the critical infrastructure in the Region is owned and operated by the private sector.
-Public authorities and private sector partners must work collaboratively to ensure its safety and security.
-Private and public sector entities play a key role in the protection and recovery of key assets before, during, and after manmade and natural disasters.
+Because critical infrastructure and key resources provide water, power, and transportation that are essential on a daily basis as well as during a crisis, the public and private sectors must work closely to ensure their security before, during, and after manmade and natural disasters.